- To set a static IP address in Windows 10 or 11, open Settings -> Network & Internet and click Properties for your active network.

 This article is about assigning static IP addresses directly to PCs running Windows.
 We’ve already got a great guide on How to Set Static IP Addresses On Your Router, so if that’s the way you want to go, be sure to give it a read.

-With all that in mind, though, let’s take a look at how to assign static IP addresses within Windows XP, Vista, 7, 8, and 10.
+With all that in mind, though, let’s take a look at how to assign static IP addresses within any version of Windows.

-To change the computer’s IP address in Windows, you’ll need to open the “Network Connections” window.
+To change the computer’s IP address in Windows 7, you’ll need to open the “Network Connections” window.
 Hit Windows+R, type “ncpa.cpl” into the Run box, and then hit Enter.

 In the “Network Connections” window, right-click the adapter for which you want to set a static IP address, and then select the “Properties” command.